Market Forecast10 min read Latest Data

 Run Your Own Numbers

-Predictions are national, but your decision is personal.
-Use our calculator to see how 2026's price growth and mortgage rates impact your specific break-even point.
+Forecasts are national, but your decision is personal.
+Use our calculator to see how current price growth and mortgage rates impact your specific break-even point.

 Try the 2026 Calculator